Emergency Situations Policy & Procedure

 In cases of prolonged emergency situations, the level of services appropriate to the functioning of the University and the needs and levels of employee involvement will be determined by the unit administration in order to protect the health and safety of human and animal life and the basic security of the University's physical plant and equipment.

-Unit administrators are responsible for developing specific emergency action plans for their building(s) within the guidelines provided by the Police Department and the Support Emergency Operations Plan - 1999.
+Unit administrators are responsible for developing specific emergency action plans for their building(s) within the guidelines provided by the Police Department.

 Details of building emergency action plans must be provided for all personnel within the building.
 Plans should be reviewed and tested as needed.
-Emergency Guidelines posters are available for use in PDF format.
+Classroom Emergency Guidelines posters are provided in all classroom spaces on the East Lansing campus.

-Refer questions on procedures to follow to: Emergency Management Coordinator, Department of Police and Public Safety (517-353-5361, email).
+Refer questions on emergency procedures to: Emergency Management Division, MSU Police Department of Police (non-emergency line at 517-355-2221 or email@example.com).